-What began as a small single-site school with 100 6th grade students in a strip mall in East Boston has grown into a four-school network that this year alone is educating 1,400 5th through 12th graders.
+What began as a small single-site school with one hundred 6th grade students in a strip mall in East Boston has grown into a network that this year alone is educating 1,400 in grades 5 to 12.
 Our mission remains to prepare students to be successful through their post-secondary paths, apply their learning to solve relevant problems, and engage productively in their communities.

 I am continually impressed by the dedication and commitment of our talented staff.
 It is because of the work they do, every single day, that Excel has a story of impact and potential to tell.
 I am proud of that story and I hope you will continue to help us tell it into the future.

-- To our parents and students: thank you for choosing Excel and for being our community.
+- To our families and students: thank you for choosing Excel and for being our community.

-- To our teachers: thank you for going above and beyond every day to ensure each and every one of our students is on a path to future success and fulfillment.
+- To our teachers and staff: thank you for going above and beyond every day to ensure each and every one of our students is on a path to future success and fulfillment.

 - To prospective candidates: take a look around and consider joining our team.
 Excel is a great place to work, full of idealistic, passionate, hard-working educators whose commitment to their craft is unrivaled.